2007 World Cup of Pool: Format

 The event was filmed and broadcast by Matchroom Sport across 31 single hour programs.
 In the United Kingdom and Ireland, it was broadcast on Sky TV with additional commentary by Phil Yates and Jim Wych.
-Local highlights were shown on SBS 6 in the Netherlands, with Fox Net also broadcasting in the United States.
-The programs were broadcast on IKO Kábeltévé in Serbia, Romania, Slovakia and Czech Republic; 7 TV in Russia; CC-TV in China; Fox Australia in Australia; Measat in Malaysia; Measat Indo in Indonesia; NEO Sports in India; Rogers Sportsnet in Canada, Solar Entertainment in the Philippines; Sport 1 in Hungary and Videoland in Taiwan.
+Local highlights were shown on SBS6 in the Netherlands, and on Fox Net in the United States.
+The programs were broadcast on IKO Kábeltévé in Serbia, Romania, Slovakia and Czech Republic; 7 TV in Russia; CC-TV in China; Fox Australia in Australia; Measat in Malaysia; Measat Indo in Indonesia; NEO Sports in India; Rogers Sportsnet in Canada; Solar Entertainment in the Philippines; Sport 1 in Hungary and Videoland in Taiwan.

 Prize fund

 Prize money for the event featured $250,000 with $60,000 being awarded to the winning team.
 Money earned by the team was shared between their players.
 A breakdown of prize money is shown below:

 Teams

-The field consisted of 32 teams, with the Netherlands having two teams as hosts.
+The field consisted of 32 teams, the Netherlands having two teams as hosts.
 The Malaysian team withdrew from the event, and was replaced with Serge Das and Noel Bruynooghe representing Belgium.
-The participating teams are shown below:
+The teams were: